VladC12/IOT_Modbus_Monitor/README.md

 - The python scripts will be called by `backend.py` which is a web framework known as Flask.
 This will handle the webpage rendering and using the python programs.

 ## Frontend/Interface/Graph
-- The data will be dispalyed on a web application
+- The data will be displayed on a web application
 - The interface is handled by `\templates\Publisher_Display.html` This includes the HTML and JavaScript part.
 Also of note part of the styling is in `\static\css\chart.css`
 - The page is rendered by the backend as mentioned above.
 ## This is a complete overview of the result